synthetic-methods/xtal/README.md

 It provides an extensible and performant framework for rapid prototyping and development, aimed at building real-time instruments and effects for both hardware and software.

-The emphasis of the library is on composability and performance, accommodating dynamic control within a static framework.
+The emphasis of the library is on composability and performance, accommodating dynamic message within a static framework.
 Static mechanisms like CRTP and structures like `static_vector` provide the foundation for messaging and scheduling, while dynamically-resolved function templates provide the mechanism for block-level switching between instrument architectures.

 The framework resembles the `SynthDef` subsystem of SuperCollider's, fulfilling the buffer read/write cycle required by C++ frameworks like CoreAudio, JUCE, and Max/Min, while abstracting the nested iteration, state-management, and event handling used by these systems.